la marzocco usa

 Our showroom and lab are open to the public to explore coffee, equipment, and more.
 Whether it’s for trainings, demos, workshops, or something completely outside the box, we invite you to get creative and join us.
 Bring your coffees in to play on the latest La Marzocco, Mazzer, and Modbar equipment.
 For more information, or to reserve time in the Lab, please email firstname.lastname@example.org.

 La Marzocco Technical Trainings are available for qualified companies and individuals in Seattle, New York and Los Angeles.
-If you interested in learning whether you are eligible for technical training, please contact your sales representative.
+If you are interested in learning whether you are eligible for technical training, please contact your sales representative or email email@example.com.

 the la marzocco cafe